 The shock oil has to protect the shock tubes, seals and valves from wear as they constantly rub together.
 Minus good wear protection, the shock would tear itself apart in short order.
 Plus, the oil must form a layer on parts to prevent formation of corrosion.
 If corrosion starts, it won’t stop, spreading and depositing flakes of contaminant in the oil that act like sandpaper and scour metal parts until they’re worn out.

-Instead, look for a shock oil with a high viscosity index (VI).
+Instead, look for a fork oil with a high viscosity index (VI).
 A higher VI indicates better resistance to viscosity changes throughout broad temperature swings.
 That translates into consistent shock performance and feel despite the ambient and operating conditions.
 And a consistent ride equals a more effective rider.

-- Look at viscosity at 40ºC – If you decide to switch shock oil, compare the viscosity of the fluid you’re currently using at 40ºC to the same data for the new fluid.
+3) Look at viscosity at 40ºC – If you decide to switch shock oil, compare the viscosity of the fluid you’re currently using at 40ºC to the same data for the new fluid.
 The closer the results, the more similar the oils will perform.
-Reputable manufacturers publish product data bulletins for their shock oils and publish them online.
+Reputable manufacturers publish product data bulletins for their shock oils and post them online.
 If you can’t find a data sheet for the oil you’re considering, think twice before using it.